(5-1 Division, 1st in AFC East) 11-5

 Brady was back to his usual form, going 24-33 for 250 yards and 4 TDs.
 The Jets front 7 held Michel to just 50 yards on 14 attempts.
 White, Edelman, Dorsett and Burkhead all got TDs this game, good job spreading the ball out.

 Defense ate this game.
 3 fumble recoveries and a scoop and score by Kyle Van Noy.
 A standout star the season on both special teams and defense that showed up this game was Albert McClellan, the in-season signing coming over from the Ravens.
-Someone to keep an eye on in the playoffs.Watch highlights on Youtube Highlights and Stats
+Someone to keep an eye on in the playoffs.play_circle_filled Youtube Highlights Highlights and Stats

 Season Recap Games